 Preventing Fraud, Dishonesty & Criminal Conduct

-Each of us has a responsibility to do our job honestly and in compliance with applicable laws, regulations and this Code.
-Fraud, dishonesty or criminal conduct by anyone doing work for, or business with, Adaptive is not permitted.
+All employees and contractors at Adaptive have a responsibility to do their jobs honestly and in compliance with applicable laws, regulations, and this Code.
+Fraud, dishonesty, or criminal conduct by anyone doing work for, or business with, Adaptive is not permitted.

 Examples of such conduct may include, but are not limited to: